 - The pulpers have helped reduce the waste stream volume by 70 percent and water consumption by 80 percent in the dining centers.

-Earth Flow Living Lab
+Earth Flow Living Lab/ Oscar

 - The Earth Flow in-vessel composting system, located on the CSU Foothills Campus, accepts 2,000 pounds of material per day.
 The system is affectionately called Oscar.

 - The system operates as a living lab with student interns from Soil & Crop Sciences loading materials, taking measurements, and making recommendations for recipe and operational improvements.
 A faculty adviser in the College of Agriculture serves as a member of the Compost Team and selects the intern each semester.
 The Compost Operator provides hands-on instruction on site and the Assistant Director of Sustainability for Housing & Dining Services supervises the interns.